 3 Cocktails to Make with St-Germain

-Sweet and elderflowery and in an oh-so-elegant bottle, St-Germain took the cocktail world by storm a few years ago.
-Think of it as liquid MSG: Just a touch can really make a drink pop.
-It can add an elusive, “What’s that something extra?”, and separate an everyday cocktail from something pro.
+Sweet, elderflower-y, and in an oh-so-elegant bottle, St-Germain took the cocktail world by storm when it debuted in 2007.
+Think of it as the MSG of spirits — just a touch can really make a drink pop.
+Its elusive, unique flavor separates a simple cocktail from a truly spectacular one.
 But once you buy an entire bottle, what do you do with it?
-One thing to remember when working with St-Germain: It has gentle elderflower flavor, but it’s also very sweet so it can replace simple syrup, honey, maple or any other sweetener, as it does in these three recipes.
+One thing to remember when working with St-Germain: It has a gentle elderflower note, but it's also very sweet, so it can replace simple syrup, honey, maple, or any other sweetener, as it does in these three recipes.

 Easy: St-Germain Sparkler

-Apple is a natural pairing with St-Germain’s floral sweetness.
-Stick with those flavors plus club soda for a super-refreshing, low-octane brunch drink or spring sipper.
-Or add a splash of vodka, white rum or—our personal favorite—gin.
-Either way, it comes together in seconds, once you’ve got your jigger in hand.
+Apple is a natural pairing with St-Germain's floral sweetness.
+Stick with these flavors plus club soda for a super-refreshing, low-octane brunch drink or spring sipper.
+Or add a splash of vodka, white rum, or — our personal favorite — gin.
+Either way, it comes together in seconds once you've got your jigger in hand.

 Intermediate: The Cucumber Cooler